Battery charging diagnosis at a glance

 - a direct voltage check at the battery terminals or bus bars, if you can do that safely

-- whether the battery state changes after a known charging window
+- whether the battery trend changes after a known charging window

-If the monitor says the bank is not charging but the charger shows output and the battery voltage is rising, the monitor may be the weak clue.
-If the monitor says charging is happening but the battery never recovers, the load picture, monitor calibration, or actual charge path may need a closer look.
+If the monitor says the bank is not charging but the charger shows output and battery voltage is rising, the monitor may be the weak clue.
+If the monitor says charging is happening but the battery never recovers, the load picture, monitor calibration, or actual charge path needs a closer look.

 Step 2: Identify which charging lane should be active